 In addition to following the above oral hygiene tips, there are several other instructions that you should keep in mind after dental surgery, too.
 These include:

-Resting the day of your dental surgery.
-Even though you may feel that outpatient dental surgery in our Glendale office is minor compared to a surgery performed in a hospital, you have just undergone a surgical procedure and likely received some form of anesthesia, too.
+- Resting the day of your dental surgery.
+Even though you may feel that outpatient dental surgery in our Pasadena office is minor compared to a surgery performed in a hospital, you have just undergone a surgical procedure and likely received some form of anesthesia, too.
 Your body needs to recover.
 While resting, you should lie down, keeping your head elevated with pillows to allow for proper blood flow to your head.
 This will help reduce swelling in your mouth and prevent excessive bleeding.

-Eating soft foods as your mouth heals from your dental surgery.
+- Eating soft foods as your mouth heals from your dental surgery.
 Harder and crunchier foods can be reintroduced as your doctor advises.

-Taking your pain medication exactly as prescribed, even if that means you need to wake up in the middle of the night to take a dose.
+- Taking your pain medication exactly as prescribed, even if that means you need to wake up in the middle of the night to take a dose.